SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-aws-environments.md

    * `AWS_REGION`.
 Your ECS Cluster deployment region
    * `TEMPLATE_PATH`.
 Path to the template file from the first step
    * `CONFIG_FILE_PATH`.
 Path to the config file from the second step
-   * `SUMO_HTTP_TRACES_URL`. mandatory [Sumo HTTP Traces URL](http-traces-source.md)
+   * `SUMO_HTTP_TRACES_URL`.
+Mandatory [Sumo HTTP Traces URL](http-traces-source.md)
-   * `SECURITY_GROUPS`. it is mandatory for AWS Fargate deployment to provide a Security Group ID.
+   * `SECURITY_GROUPS`.
+It is mandatory for AWS Fargate deployment to provide a Security Group ID.
 They can be found in the [AWS Console](https://console.aws.amazon.com/ec2/v2/home#SecurityGroups:).
 Find the one configured for the cluster.
 In the case of multiple Security Groups use comma as separator, such as `sg-xyz,sg-xyz`.
+   * {@import ../../../reuse/otel-deployment-environment-tag.md}
     :::note
     The AWS OpenTelemetry Collector receives data from various receivers - these ports should be configured in the Security Group:
      * AWSXRAY - port: 2000/udp